JuntengLi/Kaggle-House-Prices-1/README.md

 In the above notebook, I do the following:

   1. Load the csv files
   2. Look into null values and fix them if they needed fixing.
 Some nulls were legitimate.
-For example, if the garage has no fireplace (Fireplaces=0), then Fireplace Quality (FireplaceQu) equal to null is fine.
+For example, if the house has no fireplace (Fireplaces=0), then Fireplace Quality (FireplaceQu) equal to null is fine.
 In other cases, like LotFrontage, I use the median LotFrontage for the neighborhood to replace the nulls.
   3. Address skewness of features and output by log transforming them.
   4. Do one-hot encoding for categorical variables.
 This increased the number of features but not by much.